Mr. Gilbert obtained his law school degrees from Southern Methodist University (J.D.), 1993, and the University of Edinburgh, Scotland (LL.M), 1994.

-In 2013, 2014 and 2015, Mr. Gilbert was named among Tennessee’s Best of the Best in Employment Law, and was rated Martindale Hubbell prestigious AV Preeminent by his peers.
+In 2013, 2014 and 2015, Mr. Gilbert was named among Tennessee’s Best of the Best in Employment Law, and he is rated Martindale Hubbell prestigious AV Preeminent by his peers.
+In 2018, Mr. Gilbert was recognized by Best Lawyers in America in the practice area of Employment Law – Individuals, for Memphis, TN.
 Mr. Gilbert has in 2013, 2014, and 2015 been named in the top 100 lawyers in the state of Tennessee.
 Mr. Gilbert is the immediate past President of the Tennessee Employment Lawyer’s Association (TENNELA).
 Nationally, he is a member of the National Employment Lawyers Association’s (NELA’s) Disability Rights Legal Committee.
 In 2007-2015, Mr. Gilbert was recognized as a “Mid-South Super Lawyer” for Tennessee, Arkansas, and Mississippi.
 Mr. Gilbert is counsel to the Star Center in Jackson, Tennessee, an association to help disabled individuals in the workforce and in schools.
 Statewide, Mr. Gilbert is a member of Tennessee Bar Association’s Labor & Employment Section.

 Most important of all, Mr. Gilbert is married to his wife, Lynda, also an attorney, and they have twin boys and two daughters.
 They live just outside of Chattanooga, in Signal Mountain, Tennessee.